digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What's your favorite HTTP framework and why?

   There's a lot of them.
 Some of the more popular include Express, Koa and Meteor.
+My favorite one is Express, because it's simple, powerful and well-supported.

   [more info](http://nodeframework.com/)